brianhill/black-holes/daily_schedule_term_3.md

 * Monday, Dec.
 9 &mdash; Continue your study Chapter 4 of *Exploring Black Holes* through Section 4-7 (through p.
 4-20) &mdash; For Problem Set 17 do Problems 3 and 4 on. p.
 4-29 and 4-30 &mdash; We derived Eq.
 30 on p.
 4-15 and did Problem 6 on p.
 4-31 in class, and that concludes our study of Chapter 4
 * Thursday, Dec.
 12 &mdash; Study Sections 5-1 to 5-5 of Chapter 5 (through p.
 5-10) &mdash; For Problem Set 18 do Problem 5 on p.
 5-33 (you can use Eq.
 25 from Section 5-6 blindly) &mdash; I am thinking we will derive Eq.
 25 in Section 5-6 and work through Section 5-7 in class

-### Week 15 &mdash; Exam 3 &mdash; Gravitational Waves
+### Week 15 &mdash; Exam 3 &mdash; Cosmology

 * Monday, Dec.
-16 &mdash; Exam 3
+16 &mdash; Exam 3 &mdash; Covering *Exploring Black Holes Chapters 3, B, and 4
 * Thursday, Dec.
-19 &mdash; Bonus Final Topic &mdash; Gravitational Waves &mdash; Long after *Exploring Black Holes* was written, in 2016, gravitational waves were detected &mdash; The second edition of *Exploring Black Holes* has [a chapter on gravitational waves](./resources/TaylorWheelerBertschinger-GravitationalWaves.pdf) that Taylor and Bertschinger updated in 2017 and I am thinking I we will cover the basics of gravitational waves in our final class
+19 &mdash; Cosmology &mdash; In 1998, by studying distant supernova, it was determined that the universe is accelerating (expanding faster now than in the past) &mdash; All the way back in 1917, Einstein had introduced a term into his equations that we now refer to as the &ldquo;vacuum energy&rdquo; density &mdash; In our final class, we will introduce the metric of the universe and what is known about it

 *Paths of Light Converging to an Observer at r=3M*